Uncanny X-Men: 2013–2015: Volume 3

 As part of Marvel NOW!, a new volume of Uncanny X-Men was launched in February 2013 with an April 2013 cover date, written by Brian Michael Bendis, who is also writing another X-Men title, All-New X-Men, and drawn by Chris Bachalo.
 It features Cyclops and remnants of his Extinction Team recruiting new mutants to help them prepare for what Cyclops believes to be an inevitable revolution, coinciding events of the first All-New X-Men story arc.
-This volume saw Cyclops leading his team to an abandoned Weapon X facility to train new recruits and prepare for impending war against the humans, who see Cyclops as a terrorist's due to his actions in Avengers Vs. X-Men.
+This volume saw Cyclops leading his team to an abandoned Weapon X facility to train new recruits and prepare for impending war against the humans, who see Cyclops as a terrorist due to his actions in Avengers Vs. X-Men.
 Eventually, Kitty Pryde and the time-displaced X-Men join his cause after facing a team of X-Men from a dystopian future.
 It lasted 36 issues, with the final issue reverting to the legacy numbering of Uncanny X-Men #600.

 2016–2017: Volume 4

 As part of All-New, All-Different Marvel, Uncanny X-Men was relaunched, written by Cullen Bunn with art by Greg Land.
-The relaunched Uncanny X-Men team features Magneto leading Psylocke, the Archangel, M, Mystique, Fantomex and Sabretooth, while a different team led by Storm will be called the Extraordinary X-Men.
-Cyclops's fate after Battleworld is shown in the Death of X miniseries (Cyclops was exposed to the Terrigen Mist and died from M-Pox).
+The relaunched Uncanny X-Men team features Magneto leading Psylocke, Archangel, M, Mystique, Fantomex and Sabretooth, while a different team led by Storm is called the Extraordinary X-Men.
+Cyclops's fate after Battleworld is shown in the Death of X miniseries, where Cyclops is exposed to the Terrigen Mist and dies from M-Pox.

 The tagline for the relaunched series is "Bigger threats require more threatening X-Men", and is considered to be a continuation of Bunn's previous work on the Magneto solo series.
 The series will deal with threats that arise as a result of a new, more dangerous world post-Secret Wars.
 Summing up the team, Bunn states "They're upholding Xavier's dream, but they have no right to do so."